practicusai/docs/docs/tutorial/data-prep-intro.md

 ![](img/data-prep-intro/change-value-3.png)

 Please note that Practicus AI does not allow you to update the value of an individual cell only.
-All updates need to be rule based.
+All updates need to be rule-based.
 The reason for this is to be able to create production data pipelines.
 E.g. what you _design_ can be used on fresh data every night, automatically.
 Individual cell updates do not work for this scenario.

 ## Formulas